-At any time, if the General Manager determines that it is in AMP's interest, they may recommend to the City Manager, that an employee be assigned to a higher rate within the salary range fixed for the classification.
-The City Manager shall regulate all advancement through the salary range steps.
+At any time, if If the General Manager at any time determines that it is in AMP's interest, he/shethey may assign recommend to the City Manager, that an employee be assigned to a higher rate within the salary range fixed for the classification.
+The General-City Manager shall regulate all advancement through the salary range steps.